 Before we set out on our summer Vancouver Island bike trip, we had heard that getting a campsite in BC during summer was next to impossible without booking ahead.

-The most popular campgrounds become fully booked on the busiest weekends almost as soon as reservations open in the spring.
-However, if you’re travelling during the week or to less busy areas, you can usually get a space on the day you arrive.
+Since the pandemic, the most popular campgrounds – like Rathtrevor, Miracle Beach, and Goldstream – book out 2 months ahead of time.
+However, if you’re travelling during the week or to less busy campgrounds, you may be able to get a space on the day you arrive.

 You should definitely book ahead if: